jefflester/minitrino/readme.md

 `trino`, and a password `trinoRocks15`.

 ### Add a Metadata File
-This step is not required for personal development, but it is required to commit a module to the Minitrino repository.
+The `metadata.json` file allows Minitrino to obtain key information for the module.
+It is required for a module to work with the CLI.

 In `lib/modules/catalog/postgres/`, add the `metadata.json` file: